 Primary bone cancer, or cancer that starts in the bone, is quite rare.
 About 72 people develop bone cancer in Victoria each year.
 Rates for males and females are very similar.

 There are over 30 types of bone cancers.
 The most common type of primary bone cancer is osteosarcoma.
 This cancer usually affects teenagers and young adults.
 It can affect any bone, but the arms, legs and pelvis are more commonly affected.
-Other less common forms of primary bone cancer include Ewing’s sarcoma, malignant fibrous histiocytoma and chondrosarcoma.
+Other less common forms of primary bone cancer include Ewing sarcoma, malignant fibrous histiocytoma and chondrosarcoma.

 The causes of primary bone cancer are not known.
-However, it is known that if you have certain other benign bone diseases, you may be at a higher risk.
-Some examples include Paget’s disease of the bone or Ollier’s disease.
+However, we do know that if you have certain other benign bone diseases, you may be at a higher risk.
+Some examples include Paget disease of the bone, fibrous dysplasia or multiple enchondromas.

 Treatment for primary bone cancer

 Most people with primary bone cancer will need a combination of different treatments.
 Surgery is the main treatment for most types of bone cancer and can be used to remove the cancer, surrounding bone tissue and nearby lymph nodes.
 There are different types of surgery.
 Limb-sparing surgery is the most common treatment.
 In severe cases, the affected limb may need to be amputated, but this is rare.

-Treatment may also include radiotherapy (x-rays to target and kill the cancer cells) and chemotherapy (anti-cancer drugs).
+Treatment may also include radiotherapy (x-rays to target and kill the cancer cells) and chemotherapy (anti-cancer medication).
 These may be given before surgery, to shrink the cancer, or afterwards to destroy any remaining cancer cells.

 Secondary bone cancer